qjpqzb/Cross-layer-QoS-control/README.md

 WEIGHT\_BOOL: The Boolean to specify whether the dynamic weight adjustment is on or not.
 (Can be "on" or "off") RUN\_START\_TIME: The start time of the code.
 (Can be the format "HOUR MINITE SECOND" or "now") "
+7. You can use any cloud platform to reproduce the results in paper, just make sure you run the applications and cross layer qos control scripts in dockers.